lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/using-mikrobus.rst

 Does my add-on have ClickID?
 ============================

-Look for the ``'D`` logo on the board.
-It's near PWM pin on upper right hand side in the illustration shown below.
+Look for the board's ``'D`` (ID) logo.
+It's near the PWM pin on the upper right-hand side in the illustration below.

 .. figure:: images/mikrobus-linux-board-illustration.png
    :width: 940